minio/minio/docs/config/README.md

 Once set the healer settings are automatically applied without the need for server restarts.

-> NOTE: Healing is not supported for gateway and single drive mode.
+> NOTE: Healing is not supported for Gateway deployments.

 ## Environment only settings (not in config)